autom8ter/machine/README.md

 }
 ```

-Machine is just like sync.WaitGroup, except it lets you throttle max goroutines.
+Machine is a runtime for managed goroutines.
+It is inspired by errgroup.Group
+with extra bells & whistles: - throttled goroutines - cancellable goroutines -
+publish/subscribe to channels for passing messages between goroutines - tagging
+goroutines for debugging(see Stats)

 #### func  New

 ```go
 func New(ctx context.Context, opts *Opts) (*Machine, error)
 ```
+New Creates a new machine instance

 #### func (*Machine) Cancel

 ```go
 func (p *Machine) Cancel()
 ```
-Cancel cancels every functions context
+Cancel cancels every goroutines context

 #### func (*Machine) Current